Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: Existence and uniqueness results for the diagonal family.

 \section{Existence and uniqueness results for the diagonal family.}

-It follows from Theorem \ref{classification theorem} that to classify generic constantly curved holomorphic $2$-spheres in $G(2,5)$, we need only consider those in the diagonal family, which are determined by diagonal matrices $A \in GL(5,\mathbb{C})$ and complex numbers $\{\omega_0, \omega_1, \ldots, \omega_6\}$ satisfying \eqref{perturbed}.
+It follows from Theorem \ref{thm-tangential} that to classify generally ramified constantly curved holomorphic $2$-spheres in $G(2,5)$, we need only consider those in the diagonal family, which are determined by diagonal matrices $A \in GL(5,\mathbb{C})$ and complex numbers $\{\omega_0, \omega_1, \ldots, \omega_6\}$ satisfying { } to guarantee that the holomorphic $2$-sphere parameterized as in \eqref{GenericG} lives in $G(2,5)$.

 In this section, we will pin down the class of diagonal matrices $A\in GL(5,\mathbb{C})$ that warrants the existence of constantly curved holomorphic $2$-spheres of degree $6$, and meanwhile find the number of such $2$-spheres in each of these Fano $3$-folds $A(\mathcal{H}^3_0)$.
 Assume $\varphi $ is a constantly curved holomorphic $2$-sphere in the diagonal family given by the data $A=\diag\{a_{00}, a_{11}, \cdots, a_{44}\}$ and $\{\omega_0, \omega_1, \cdots, \omega_6\}$ satisfying \eqref{perturbed}.
 It follows from Definition~\ref{defn2} that {